Thomas-cj/Data_in_the_wild_2025/README.md

 1. Install requirements.txt in a python environment with python >= 3.13.5

-2. Download the database *gender_db.duckdb* into the project directory from our google drive directly (~ 16GB) from the folder *duckdb_database* and skip database creation cells in the notebook
+2. Download the database *gender_db.duckdb* into the project directory from our google drive directly (~ 16GB) from the folder *duckdb_database* and skip database creation cells in the project notebook

 3. Unknown gender analysis can be reproduced by running *Unknown_gender_analysis.ipynb* with *gender_db.duckdb* in the main project directory